Defining a Final Class

 Making a child class is a good idea in terms of maintenance.
 We prefer this approach over using global variables.

-Note that we are thinking about “child class”, not “child widget”.
-Child class and child widget are totally different.
-Class is a term of GObject system.
-If you are not familiar with GObject, see:
+Note that we are discussing “child classes,” not “child widgets.”
+These two concepts are entirely different: a “class” is a term within the GObject system, whereas a “widget” refers to the UI hierarchy.
+If you are not familiar with GObject, please see:

 A child class inherits everything from the parent and, in addition, extends its performance.
 We will define TfeTextView as a child class of GtkTextView.
 It has everything that GtkTextView has and adds a pointer to a GFile.